India Stimulus Strategy: Recommendations Towards a Clean Energy Economy

 Exhibit: Strategic trajectory for stimulus packages: fix it first, replace and extend, and transform and grow (RMI).

-The report is part of RMI’s global Green Stimulus and Recovery Series.
+The report is part of Rocky Mountain Institute’s global Green Stimulus and Recovery Series.
 All reports can be accessed on Rocky Mountain Institute’s website, Stimulus White Papers.